flipacholas/Architecture-of-consoles/articles/playstation-portable.md

 The console features a good amount of connections:
 - **802.11b WiFi**: Either connects to a hub or operates in 'Ad Hoc' mode to talk to nearby PSPs.
 This is similar to what the [Nintendo DS]({{< ref "nintendo-ds#freedom-of-interaction" >}}) offered.
-- **2.0 USB**: For accessories or to plug the console into a computer.
+- **USB 2.0**: For accessories or to plug the console into a computer.
 In the case of the latter, the PSP is recognised as a mass storage device, providing access to the Memory Stick.
 - **IrDA**: Stands for 'Infrared Data Association', similar to what a TV remote uses to change the channel.
 Before the release of the PSP, the infrared protocol was popular for transferring multimedia between a camera/phone and the computer.
 As for the PSP, however, the IrDA port went bluntly ignored.
   - As it tends to happen, Sony removed it with the second revisions of the PSP (2000).